matbaj/bluechipstack/README.md

 As above, you will need to replace **hostname** with the node's actual hostname and then repeat this for each and every node in your cluster.
 You will be prompted by the nodes for the root password you set in step 1 above.

 ### Delopy the Nodes
-The nodes are configured using the **knife** command and manually running the Chef client on each box.
+The deploy script installs the Chef client on all the nodes you specified in the *setuprc* file.
+After the deploy script is done, manually running the chef-client command kicks off the install of OpenStack.
 Start the install of the client by typing the following from the Chef server:

     ./openstack_deploy.sh

-Once the deployment script completes, ssh to each node and manually run the Chef client command to kick off the deployment install process:
+Once the deployment script completes, ssh to each node and manually run the Chef client command:

     root@chef-server# ssh root@hostname
     root@hostname# chef-client
     ...

 As you did earlier, replace **hostname** here with the actual hostname of each node.
-Repeat this for each and every node in your cluster.  *Note: You may run these commands simultaneously across all nodes to speed up the process.*
+Repeat this for each and every node in your cluster.

+*Note: You may run these commands simultaneously across all nodes to speed up the process.*

 The first node in your cluster will be configured as an all-in-one controller.
 This node will host the database for OpenStack, provide authentication, host the web UI, and perform network coordination.
 The all-in-one node will also serve as a nova-compute node.
 If you have more than one node in your cluster, the remainder of the nodes will be deployed as nova-compute nodes.